Growers Lab: The Percolation Test, Measuring How Your Soil Drinks

 🌧 Online Interactive Soil STEAM Extensions

-Download the Full 5-Page Teacher Lesson Plan
+Download the Full Soil Science Lesson Plan

 Frequently Asked Questions

-Why does compacted soil increase flooding?
+Why does compacted soil increase flooding or runoff?

-How does organic matter improve soil absorption?
+How does organic matter help soil absorb water?

 Comments